 When property investors buy a rental, they typically already know the type of property it will be: long term or short term.
-But, it’s just as important to know the type of lease you will offer and accept.
+But, it’s just as important to know the type and length of lease you will offer and accept.
 Depending on your property investment strategy, choosing to accept a month-to-month lease agreement could match your goals more than a long-term lease.
 Both types have many benefits as well as a few drawbacks for renters and landlords alike.
 To decide if a month-to-month lease agreement is right for you, keep reading as we guide you through what it means, the pros and cons, and how to create your own.

 What is a Month-to-Month Lease Agreement?

 A month-to-month lease agreement is a legally binding lease where a renter or landlord only has to give a 30-day notice to terminate the lease agreement – in most instances.
 Some states may require more or less than 30 days.
 Unlike a long-term lease agreement, which is typically set for six months to a year or more, month-to-month leases help create more flexibility, making them ideal for certain situations.
 For example, it’s common for renters who were previously on a long-term rental agreement to extend their lease agreement for a month or more before they plan to officially move out.
 For more details about the differences between lease vs. rent, read our guide.

 Sometimes renters need flexibility and do not want to sign a full long-term lease renewal.
 On the flip side, landlords might not want to fill their property with a long-term tenant for certain reasons like future renovations.
 That’s where a month-to-month lease agreement comes in as the perfect solution for both parties.
 Here are the main benefits for both landlords and renters: